Just a whole bunch of places in the State of Georgia that I have visited.

 On the western side of the Atlanta metro area is Sweetwater Creek.
 The park includes some pretty rapids and the ruins of a mill.

-Jana Irving The ruins of the New Manchester Manufacturing Company.
+Wandering Jana The ruins of the New Manchester Manufacturing Company.
 There was also a small town here for the workers.
 It was burned down during the civil war and the residents were relocated to camps and other states.

-Jana Irving The largest of the rapids.
+Wandering Jana The largest of the rapids.

-Jana Irving I also found some fungus along the trail.
+Wandering Jana I also found some fungus along the trail.
 Chanterelles are super easy to spot with their bright orange color.
 They tend to be fairly small.
 These two were about 1 inch tall.
 I was using the wrong lens for something so small.
 I’m surprised this photo turned out.

 High Falls State Park